Lebenswert Baby Formula Review and Analysis

 Lebenswert Stage 2 Ingredients (translated): Organic Skim Milk, Organic Whey Powder (Partially Demineralized), Organic Vegetable Oils [Organic Palm Oil, Organic Rapeseed Oil, Organic Sunflower Oil], Maltodextrin, Starch, L-Tyrosine, Potassium Chloride, Fish Oil, Calcium Chloride, Magnesium Chloride, Calcium Carbonate, Calcium Hydroxide, L-tryptophan, Sodium Chloride, Iron Lactate, Vitamin C, Zinc Sulfate, Copper Sulfate, Vitamin E, Niacin, Calcium Pantothenate, Vitamin B1, Vitamin A, Vitamin B6, Manganese Sulfate, Potassium Iodate, Folic Acid, Sodium Selenate, Vitamin K, Vitamin D, Biotin, Vitamin B12.

 Lebenswert Stage 3 Ingredients (translated): Organic Skim Milk, Organic Whey Powder (Partially Demineralized), Organic Vegetable Oils [Organic Palm Oil, Organic Rapeseed Oil, Organic Sunflower Oil], Maltodextrin, Starch, L-Tyrosine, Potassium Chloride, Fish Oil, Calcium Chloride, Magnesium Chloride, Calcium Carbonate, Calcium Hydroxide, L-tryptophan, Sodium Chloride, Iron Lactate, Vitamin C, Zinc Sulfate, Copper Sulfate, Vitamin E, Niacin, Calcium Pantothenate, Vitamin B1, Vitamin A, Vitamin B6, Manganese Sulfate, Potassium Iodate, Folic Acid, Sodium Selenate, Vitamin K, Vitamin D, Biotin, Vitamin B12.

 Here are some ingredients that are not in any of the stages of Lebenswert Bio: corn syrup, corn syrup solids, artificial colors, flavors, or preservatives, sucrose, soy, genetically modified organisms (GMOs), carrageenan, or high fructose corn syrup.

 Some ingredients we didn't appreciate: Maltodextrin as a thickening carbohydrate is present in Stages 2 and 3, starch is added in Stage 3, and palm oil is included in the Pre and all stages.
-Also, as of 2021 all stages include fish oil to add Omega-3 fatty acids, but Lebenswert also added starch to Stages 2 and 3.
+Also, as of two years ago, all stages include fish oil to add Omega-3 fatty acids, but Lebenswert also added starch to Stages 2 and 3.
 This was an unfortunate addition!

 Ingredient Differences Across Stages

 1. Lebenswert Stage 1 versus Stage 2: There are two main differences between Lebenswert Stages 1 and 2.
 Stage 1 uses lactose as its primary carbohydrate source (like breast milk), whereas Stage 2 uses maltodextrin and starch.
-Maltodextrin and starch are not the ideal carbohydrates, and when they are used we prefer it to be used in conjunction with lactose (learn how this is done in our reviews of the Holle formulas).
-Stage 1 is intended for use from birth onward, and Stage 2 for 6+ months.
+Maltodextrin and starch are not the ideal carbohydrates, and when they are used we prefer them to be used in conjunction with lactose (learn how this is done in our reviews of the Holle formulas).
+Stage 1 is intended for use from birth onward, and Stage 2 is for 6+ months.